aptech/docs/docs/CR-h5create.rst

 ::

     // Define a name of a  HDF5 file fname = "testdata.h5";

-    // Define a data set name under the HDF5 file dname = "/mydata";
+    // Define a dataset name under the HDF5 file dname = "/mydata";

-    // Define the size of the data set, 100 rows and 5 columns r = 100;
+    // Define the size of the dataset, 100 rows and 5 columns r = 100;
     c = 5;
+    dims = r|c;

-    // Create a data set under the HDF5 file call h5create(fname, dname, r|c);
+    // Create a dataset under the HDF5 file call h5create(fname, dname, dims);

     // Fill dataset with random normal data x = rndn(100, 5);
     h5write(fname, dname, x);